anubhav811/DSA-Practice/1-two-sum/NOTES.md

 *target-x=y*
-where x is the value of element (key of map) . which we get while traversing If the calculated value of y exists inside the map (as a key) then , current value of x & y from the map is the result
+where x is the value of element (key of map) . which we get while traversing If the calculated value of y exists inside the map (as a key) then , current value of x & y from the map is the result otherwise just put the value in map .=>  map[value in array] = its index
 Time: O(n) , Space:O(n)
 ***Appoach 3: Two Pointer approach***
+Make an array of pairs with values and their index.
 Suitable for sorted array (ascending)
 If array not sorted , then approach 2 is best but if sorted then approach 3 Make two pointers : start and end